 Model selection and model averaging are two popular approaches to improving the prediction accuracy in a regression analysis.
-Model selection is often implemented by using some proper criterion, such as the Akaike information criterion (AIC) (Akaike (1973)) or Bayesian information criterion (BIC) (Schwarz (1978)), to select the best model from among a set of candidate models.
-Because these model-selection methods ignore the contributions of other candidate models, they may suffer from the model selection uncertainty and bias problem when a single model is not overwhelmingly supported by the data (Hjort and Claeskens (2003)).
+Model selection is often implemented by using some proper criterion, such as the Akaike information criterion (AIC) (Akaike, 1973) or Bayesian information criterion (BIC) (Schwarz, 1978), to select the best model from among a set of candidate models.
+Because these model-selection methods ignore the contributions of other candidate models, they may suffer from the model selection uncertainty and bias problem when a single model is not overwhelmingly supported by the data (Hjort and Claeskens, 2003).
 More importantly, different model-selection methods or criteria may lead to different best models; thus statistical inferences based on the final model would vary between data sets.
-To address this issue, a modelaveraging approach has been proposed to improve the prediction accuracy that pools predictions by giving higher weights to better models.
+To address this issue, a model-averaging approach has been proposed to improve the prediction accuracy that pools predictions by giving higher weights to better models.
 As such, it often reduces the bias in the regression prediction, by not depending on only one best model.
-Furthermore it ensures that we do not ignore useful information from the relationship between the response and the covariates (Zhang (2013)).
-Various model-averaging approaches have been proposed, including AIC model averaging (Akaike (1979)), BIC model averaging (Hoeting et al. (1999)), Mallows model averaging (Hansen (2007); Wan, Zhang and Zou (2010)), jackknife model averaging (Hansen and Racine (2012)), Kullback-Leibler (KL) loss model averaging (Zhang et al. (2016)), and generalized least squares model averaging with heteroskedastic errors (Liu, Okui and Yoshimura (2016)).
-However, the aforementioned methods are applicable only when the dimension of the predictors is less than the sample size, and thus cannot be applied directly to ultrahigh-dimensional data.
+Furthermore it ensures that we do not ignore useful information from the relationship between the response and the covariates (Zhang, 2013).
+Various model-averaging approaches have been proposed, including AIC model averaging (Akaike, 1979), BIC model averaging (Hoeting, 1999), Mallows model averaging (Hansen, 2007; Wan et al., 2010), jack-knife model averaging (Hansen and Racine, 2012), Kullback-Leibler (KL) loss model averaging (Zhang et al., 2016), and generalized least squares model averaging with heteroskedastic errors (Liu et al., 2016).
+However, the aforementioned methods are applicable only when the dimension of the predictors is less than the sample size, and thus cannot be applied directly to high-ultrahigh-dimensional data.